devrm/walletmanager/README.md

 walletmanager\walletwebtoken> $ java -jar target/walletwebtoken-1.0.0.jar
 ```

-All modules jars are inside root <modules> folder.

 In order to test the API the chrome extension postman (https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop)
 can be used.

 The file "Stone Wallet Manager.postman_collection.json" file can be imported into the extension for sample usage and testing purposes.
 It contains the authentication mechanism samples as well (both valid and invalid tokens).
+The token has to be sent through the header as the postman example shows.

 Note: This project uses lombok (https://projectlombok.org/) for code generation.